Freestyle (Lady Antebellum song): Background and composition

 During the group's 2014 tour, Charles Kelley told Rolling Stone, "Songs like 'Freestyle'" was a departure for them but "it's been proven to us over the past couple of years — is that when we do take chances, the fans have responded really well."

 Critical reception

 Giving it a "C+", Bob Paxman of Country Weekly praised the song's "catchy" production, but felt that Lady Antebellum was "nearly unrecognizable" due to the rapid-fire lyric delivery.
 He also criticized the lyrics for having "buzzwords and imagery" that were "scattered".

 Music video

 The music video for "Freestyle" was released in October 2014 and comedian and dancer Nathan Barnatt appears in the video.
 Part of the video was filmed at the Gramercy Theatre in Manhattan.

 Synopsis

-Barnatt plays his alter ego "Keith Apicary", who is determined to meet Lady Antebellum in person.
+Barnatt plays his stage name "Keith Apicary", who is determined to meet Lady Antebellum in person.
 After falling short of meeting them, he comes up with a way to get past security by putting on a cowboy hat and a Lady Antebellum T-shirt.
 He eventually meets his goal when Charles (Kelley) invites him backstage where he meets the band.